Becoming: The From Surviving to Living Experience!

 Guests Mingle

-Enjoy snacks, sign Holly’s own copy of her book “year-book style,” get your copy of the book signed, and more!
+Sign Holly’s own copy of her book “year-book style,” get your copy of the book signed, eat great food (dinner is on us!), admire the AMAZING 2,937 pieces origami art installation, record your own story in our pop-up studio, and MORE!

 6:00 pm